bmx269/parrot/README.md

 How is this theme using Twitter Bootstrap?
 The theme uses "some" of the files provided in Bootstrap, to give the theme a structured set of SASS files, as a way to organize the theme's styles.
 Bootstrap provided the best overall structure that could be generally used for most projects.
 There are some files removed from the structure, so do not count on this being a 100% working Bootstrap.

+## New Additions ##

+### Panels Parrot Styles: ###

+Using the Panels styles settings, you can access additional settings for each panel pane.
+You can choose widths, margins, and add additional classes, and even custom attributes to do things like parallax backgrounds.
+This feature allows you or your client to make quickly layout changes to your content in a responsive manner.
+All the grid widths are set in the _grid.scss, so you can customize them to fit your needs.

+To use Parrot Styles, change the theme name on line 16 of /plugins/styles/parrot_styles/parrot_styles.inc

 ## Requirements

 * Drupal 7 website